OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

 ### 4.2.3 Skill scores

-A particularly useful comparison could be between your model of interest and a null or baseline model.
-This gives use some information about how much extra performance you gain (or not!) above a simple null model.
+A particularly useful comparison could be between your model of interest and a null or baseline model, following best practices (Lewis et al.
+2022).
+Comparing with a null model gives use some information about how much extra performance you gain (or not!) above a simple null model.
 From these comparisons with null models we can generate a *forecast skill score*.
 There are a few different ways to calculate these but they